 Auditors should not be dictating methods of compliance.
 However, operators must choose their battles wisely.
 When an auditor is "expecting" a bowtie because that is the only way he has ever seen proactive risk analyses performed, then you may simply find it easier to show him a bowtie and be done with it.

 Final Thoughts on Bowtie Analysis in Aviation SMS

-There are some shortcomings to using bowtie.
+There are some shortcomings to using a bowtie.
 You need software to manage them easily.
-Also, it becomes very easy to spend inordinate times in the analysis.
+Also, it becomes very easy to spend inordinate time on the analysis.

-Sadly enough, I see safety managers creating bowties for the auditors, and only the auditors.
-I know these analyses are essentially of little value to management because they are
+Sadly enough, I see safety managers creating bowties for the auditors and only the auditors.
+I know these analyses are essential of little value to management because they are

 - overly detailed; or

 - created for only the auditors with no expectation that other operations managers would ever review them.